 Main residence exemption abolished for non-residents and other tax issues to be aware of when moving overseas

-On 12 December 2019, a law change means non-residents can no longer claim the CGT main residence exemption unless, when a CGT event happens to their residential property in Australia, you were a foreign resident for tax purposes for a continuous period of six years or less and during that time one of the following occurred:
+On 12 December 2019, a law change means non-residents can no longer claim the Capital Gains Tax (CGT) main residence exemption unless, when a CGT event happens to their residential property in Australia, you were a foreign resident for tax purposes for a continuous period of six years or less and during that time one of the following occurred:

 - You, your spouse, or your child under 18, had a terminal medical condition